balajisatch/Move-Semantics-is-not-Cheap-always/README.md

 bash-4.2$
 </pre>

 What do we see here?
 When the struct “node “ is small (Eg, with just an int, char, float and double), the performance of the "copy" is far better than "move"(see the “Time” column) even with 100000 entries added to the vector.
 Such use cases to store simple datatypes are prevalent.
-Our observation from this result contradicts the statement, “Vectors have become faster since they started supporting move”.Rather we see that the copy is actually faster here.
+Our observation from this result contradicts the statement, “Vectors have become faster since they started supporting move”.
 Now let’s go to the next example,

 ### Result for the testcase 2,
 ```c++